dougeby/IntuneDocs/intune/compliance-policy-create-windows.md

   - **Medium**: The device is evaluated as compliant if existing threats on the device are low or medium level.
 If the device is detected to have high-level threats, it is determined to be noncompliant.
   - **High**: This option is the least secure, and allows all threat levels.
 It may be useful if you're using this solution only for reporting purposes.

-See [Health Attestation CSP](https://docs.microsoft.com/windows/client-management/mdm/healthattestation-csp) for details on how the HAS service works.
+See [Health Attestation CSP](https://docs.microsoft.com/windows/client-management/mdm/healthattestation-csp) for details about how the HAS service works.

+To set up Windows Defender ATP (Advanced Threat Protection) as your defense threat service, see [Enable Windows Defender ATP with conditional access in Intune](https://docs.microsoft.com/en-us/intune/advanced-threat-protection).

 ### Device properties